-1. Purpose
+Purpose

-As outlined in the Group Mission Statement, Bord na Móna is committed to conducting its affairs with openness, honesty and integrity.
+As outlined in the Bord na Móna Code of Business Conduct, Bord na Móna (the Group or the Company) is committed to conducting its affairs with openness, honesty and integrity.

 An important aspect of integrity and transparency is a mechanism to enable all Workers in the Bord na Móna Group to voice concerns, in confidence, in a responsible and effective manner.